 The kid that doesn’t play soccer like his brother starts to assume he is not as good and the shy kid starts to assume that he can´t become outgoing like the brother, internalizing these judgments like a reality.
 Any child goes through different kinds of phases that might be temporary and might stick forever depending on the external input they receive.

 We are all molded by the stimuli that we get.
 Human nature is about all human beings having the tools to develop anything humanly possible.
 Even a genius mind can be trained from childhood, by getting this child a proper training in a field she loves.

 He helped his daughter develop the skills to become a chess grandmaster and later he did the same with her two sisters.
-Susan now has a mission to bring chess popularity among schools, specially for girls.
-Well, her story is so amazing I could write on and on, but if you are interested, I suggest you check her web site.
+Susan now has a mission to bring chess popularity among schools, especially for girls.
+Well, her story is so amazing I could write on and on, but if you are interested, I suggest you check her website.

 I haven’t had any training on how to better educate children and that’s why I am constantly seeking for the best sources, the knowledge that is available and how to change my ignorant behavior to create a good environment around my daughter.

 Like most parents around, I do stupid things like comparing Luísa to other kids now and then, but I am increasingly quitting these bad habits of mine and I want you to do the same.
 I want us all to raise our kids with less prejudice against other people and against their selves.